-The Simple Facts about Portable Vaporizers
+The Simple Facts About Portable Vaporizers

-After much anticipation vape-pens, cartridges, and other vape products are now available for sale in Canada.
+After much anticipation vape pens, cartridges, and other vape products are now available for sale in Canada.
 These types of products were not available until now due to government delays, arriving well over a year since cannabis was fully legalized.
 The vape market has a wide selection of model types and concentrates varieties which consumers will have to understand to enjoy their experience safely and successfully.
 In a previous article on The LEAF, we shared the basics of how a vaporizer works, its anatomy and some advantages and disadvantages of these products.
 Click here to read this information.

 In this article, you will learn more in-depth information about how vapes work and what you can find in the legal market at this time.

-Vapes will be classified as being either regulated or unregulated, which refers to its battery function.
+Vapes will be classified as being either regulated or unregulated, which refers to their battery function.
 Models which are regulated will not allow you to continue vaping if there isn’t a sufficient charge.
 Unregulated units will not always produce the same pull every time because if the battery power is low the coils will not heat up as fast.

 Vaporizers come in many styles and model types which can be broken down into a handful of categories: